2011 Degree Conferral and Graduation Ceremonies Held

-The 2011 KCGI Degree Ceremony and the KCG Graduation Ceremony were held on March 17 at the The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite Hall.The representatives of graduates and post-graduates made a pledge that they would make the most of their knowledge and skills to contribute to the society amidst the urgent need for reconstruction after the Great East Japan Earthquake.
+The 2011 KCGI Degree Ceremony and the KCG Graduation Ceremony were held on March 17 at the The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite Hall.The representatives of graduates and alumni made a pledge to "contribute to society by making the most of the knowledge and skills they have cultivated so far in the midst of the urgent need for reconstruction following the Great East Japan Earthquake.

-After the ceremony, we moved the venue to Kyoto Tokyu Hotel and held a celebration party.The graduating students and faculty members who had shared their joys and hardships with the graduates shared their memories and pledged to make great strides in the future.
+After the ceremony, the celebration party was moved to Kyoto Tokyu Hotel.Graduates and alumni reminisced with faculty and staff with whom they had shared their joys and hardships, and pledged to make great strides in the future.